nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    (i.e. title, description, steps, ingredients) by calling on `ParserUtil`.
 7. `ParserUtil` creates the recipe components and returns it back to `AddCommandParser`.
 8. `AddCommandParser` creates a `Recipe` instance with the recipe components as the parameters.
 9. The newly created `Recipe` instance will then be used to create an `AddCommand`.
-This command instances is returned to `LogicManager`.
+This command instance is returned to `LogicManager`.
 10. The `LogicManager` then calls the `execute()` method of the `AddCommand`.
 11. `AddCommand` then calls the `addRecipe(recipe)` of `Model`.